-INDIVIDUAL WHO MAY VOTE A PROVISIONAL BALLOT STATUTORY CITATION An individual who appears at the polling place to vote and who does not have any of specified forms of identification to provide to the precinct election officials, who cannot provide the last four digits of an SSN because he or she does not have an SSN, and who declines to execute an affirmation that so indicates.
+INDIVIDUAL WHO MAY VOTE A PROVISIONAL BALLOT STATUTORY CITATION cannot provide the last four digits of an SSN because he or she does not have an SSN, and who executes an affirmation that so indicates.
+An individual who appears at the polling place to vote and who does not have any of specified forms of identification to provide to the precinct election officials, who cannot provide the last four digits of an SSN because he or she does not have an SSN, and who declines to execute an affirmation that so indicates.
 R.C.
 3505.18(A)(5) and 3505.181(A)(13).
-An individual who appears at the polling place to vote and who has but declines to provide any of specified forms of identification or who has a SSN but declines to provide the last four digits of that SSN.
+An individual who appears at the polling place to vote and provides a form of photo identification but it does not contain the individual's current residence address.
 R.C.
 3505.18(A)(6) and 3505.181(A)(14).
 An individual who appears at the polling place to vote and whose name in the poll list or signature pollbook has been marked under the Absent Voter's Ballots Law or Armed Service Absent Voter's Ballots Law because the individual has requested either of those types of ballots.
 In this category, the director of the board of elections may or may not have received a sealed identification envelope purporting to contain the individual's voted absent voter's ballots or armed service absent voter's ballots.
 R.C.
 3505.181(A)(5), 3509.09(B), and 3511.13(B).
 An individual whose notification of registration has been returned undelivered to the board of elections and whose name in the official registration list as well as in the poll list or signature pollbook has been marked.
 R.C.
 3503.19(C)(2) and 3505.181(A)(6).
 An individual who appears at the polling place to vote and is challenged by election officials when the election officials determine that the individual is ineligible to vote or when they are unable to determine the individual's eligibility to vote.
-These challenges may relate to citizenship, whether the individual has resided in Ohio for 30 days immediately preceding the R.C.
+These challenges may relate to citizenship, R.C.
 3505.181(A)(7) and 3505.20.